EvilPerfectionist/BDLOEE/README.md

 # BDLOEE

-##The instructions about how to embed new cuisines into the app
+## The instructions about how to embed new cuisines into the app

-The structure of the project
+There are two activities in the app project.
+In other words, the app can show two different pages.